-3.2.3 Assessing reactivity of IM models
+3.2.3 Assessing the responsiveness of IM models

-To better understand how CCP margin models reacted to market volatility, volatility in the largest single risk factor (or a group of highly correlated risk factors) as identified by the relevant CCPs was compared against changes in CCPs' margin rates and changes in IM levels in Q1 2020.39 Because CCP IM models depend on a variety of factors, increases in CCP IM requirements can often be lower than the changes in price volatility of their key risk factors.
-Nevertheless, comparing IM increases to changes in the underlying market volatility may help identify unexpectedly high procyclicality.
+To better understand how CCP margin models responded to market volatility, volatility in the largest single risk factor (or a group of highly correlated risk factors) as identified by the relevant CCPs was compared against changes in CCPs' margin rates and changes in IM levels in Q1 2020.41 Because CCP IM models depend on a variety of factors, increases in CCP IM requirements can often be lower than the changes in the price volatility of their key risk factors.
+Nevertheless, comparing IM increases with changes in the underlying market volatility may help to identify unexpectedly high procyclicality.
 Generally, margin rate and IM increases were lower than the corresponding increases in the price volatility of key risk factors for CCPs, as shown by Figure 15 (referenced by the 45-degree dashed line, which delineates volatility and margin increasing in tandem - eg 100% IM or margin rate change accompanying a 100% volatility change).

 Major increases in volatility were observed for many of the analysed risk factors (in a few cases greater than 300%).
-The data show a range of volatility changes across key CCP risk factors, with particular dispersion in more diverse asset classes such as ETD (Figure 15).40 Differences in responsiveness to
+The data show a range of volatility changes across key CCP risk factors, with particular dispersion in more diverse asset classes such as ETD (Figure 15).42 Differences in responsiveness to

-39 The volatility of the largest risk factor represents the volatility at the contract level, which provides a relatively clearer view of how a margin model reacts to volatility.
-However, at the portfolio level, other risk factors (other than the largest risk factor), and correlation among all risk factors in a portfolio, composition of a portfolio (eq long, short, or balanced) also play a role in determining a portfolio IM, and thus the reactivity of a margin model at the portfolio level.
-Therefore, even though the two Figures show similar pattern, certain differences remain and may be attributed to these factors.
+41 The volatility of the largest risk factor represents the volatility at the contract level, which provides a relatively clearer view of how a margin model reacts to volatility.
+However, at the portfolio level, other risk factors (other than the largest risk factor), and correlation among all risk factors in a portfolio, composition of a portfolio (eg long, short, or balanced) also play a role in determining a portfolio IM, and thus the responsiveness of a margin model at the portfolio level.
+Therefore, even though the two graphs show similar pattern, certain differences remain and may be attributed to these factors.

-40 This is also evidenced by the similar result when proxy volatility (eg VIX, SRVIX, etc) percentage increases are used to compare with CCPs' IM percentage increases (see Section 2.2).
+42 This is also evidenced by the similar result when percentage increases for proxy volatility (eg VIX, SRVIX etc) are compared with CCPs' IM percentage increases (see Section 2.2).